How to set up an entry approval workflow in Gravity Forms (2 simple methods)

 An approval column where Admins can approve or reject entries in a View from the front end

-As mentioned above, using GravityView’s approval system, you can also approve/reject entries from the Admin interface, or automate the process using form fields!
+Using GravityView’s approval system, you can also approve/reject entries from the admin interface, or automate the process using form fields!
+Learn more about entry approval here.

-You can also trigger email notifications when a new entry has been approved or rejected!
+Finally, we have the option to trigger email notifications when a new entry has been approved or rejected.
 This is helpful for notifying users that a change has been made to the status of their submission.

 If you want to implement a multi-step approval workflow for new entries in Gravity Forms, your best option is to use Gravity Flow.

-To start constructing your workflow, go to the form settings, click on the “Workflow” tab on the left and then click “Add New”.
+To add a new workflow feed, go to the form settings, click on the “Workflow” tab on the left and then click “Add New”.

 The 'Add New' button for Workflows